BookOps-CAT/bookops-worldcat/docs/manage_holdings.md

 # Manage Institution Holdings

-Server responses are returned in JSON format for requests made to any `/manage/holdings/` endpoints.
+Server responses are returned in JSON format for requests made to any `/manage/holdings/` or `/search/institution/` endpoints.
 These responses can be accessed and parsed with the `.json()` method.

 ## Get Institution Holdings Codes